CityHallin/public/resources/discord/the_ultimate_guide_to_securing_your_discord_environment/discord_server_settings_security.md

 - Add a description of what the server is for.

 ### Onboarding <a name="communityonboarding"></a>
+- The Onboarding feature is mainly for a server guide that helps new members find their way on this newly joined server.
+This may be disabled if you have another mechanism for guiding users around the server or another external onboarding processes.
-- If you are not using an outside mechanism or bot for member onboarding, it is highly recommend to set up the native Discord onboarding.
+- If you are not using an outside mechanism or bot for member onboarding, it is highly recommend to set up the native Discord onboarding to guide users around the server.
 - The Discord Onboarding will first check if your Safety Setup is at a minimal level needed for community servers and will let you know if anything needs to be changed.

 <img src="./readme-files/onboarding_safety_check.png" width="600px">